What Is Referral Marketing?

 TOMS footwear started out with founder Blake Mycoskie’s vision and business model where the customer buys a pair of shoes then the company donates a pair to those in need.
 Customers felt they were part of helping the world and believed in the mission of the company.

-Through word-of-mouth — er, walk-of-foot? — TOMS went on to become a hugely successful billion dollar company because people believed in the product and the purpose, then shared with their friends.
+Through word-of-mouth — er, walk-of-foot? — TOMS went on to become a hugely successful billion-dollar company because people believed in the product and its purpose, and then shared it with their friends.

 The result: They ran this campaign every year for several years, starting in 2007, and kept their word on the promise — for every person who uploaded their photo of barefeet using the hashtag #withoutshoes#, TOMS donated a pair.
 In 2015 alone, they gave away a million shoes.